DataDog/documentation/content/en/service_management/workflows/private_actions.md

 1. Click **Docker**.
 1. Run the provided `docker run` command on your host, replacing `./config` with the path to the directory you created for the runner configuration.

-   You can safely ignore the error: `DATADOG TRACER DIAGNOSTIC - Agent Error: connect ECONNREFUSED`.
+   You can safely ignore the error `DATADOG TRACER DIAGNOSTIC - Agent Error: connect ECONNREFUSED`.
 {{% /tab %}}

 {{% tab "Docker Compose" %}}